MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-listener-application-azure-solution.md

 ---
 title: "Write a listener application for a Microsoft Azure solution (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
-description: "Learn how to write an Azure solution listener application that can read and process Microsoft Dataverse messages that are posted to the Azure Service Bus." # 115-145 characters including spaces.
+description: "Learn how to write an Azure solution listener application that can read Dataverse messages posted to the Azure Service Bus." # 115-145 characters including spaces.
 This abstract displays in the search result." ms.date: 08/21/2024
 author: jaredha
 ms.author: jaredha